Computer-Architecture-Project-Team-11/Part1/Report.md

       * TimingSimpleCPU:

     >This version of SimpleCPU uses timing memory accesses.
 Timing accesses are the most detailed access but they lack in speed (delay).
 With the sending of a request function at some time, a response function or a number of functions are scheduled at some time in the future to be executed.
-It derives from BaseSimpleCPU and and implements the same set of functions as AtomicSimpleCPU.
-It defines the port that is used to hook up to memory, and connects the CPU to the cache.
-It also defines the necessary functions for handling the response from memory to the accesses sent out.
+It derives from BaseSimpleCPU and and implements the same set of functions as the aforementioned model, AtomicSimpleCPU.
+It is responsible for the handling of the response from the memory to the accesses sent out.
 If the response is a NACK the procedure gets repeated.
+It, finally, defines the port that is used to hook up to memory, and connects the CPU to the cache.

     ii.
 Minor CPU:
     >This in-order processor model has a standar pipeline, but its data structures and execute behaviour are configurable.
 It provides a framework to match the model with a similar processor on a micro-architectural level which has strict in-order execution behaviour and visualises the position of an instruction in the pipeline using the MinorTrace/minorview.py format/too.